-Hi,Email Copy from suspected scammer, Gavin Whitner of Music Oomph / MusicOomph.com
+Hi,Email from alleged Gavin Whitner of Music Oomph / MusicOomph.com

 I saw this page of your site (https://www.justinkbrady.com/how-to-start-a-podcast/) using my photo, which is licensed under CC 2.0